e3nn/e3nn/docs/api/o3/o3_sh.rst

     y3 = tp(y2, r)
     plot(y3)

-The functions below are more efficient versions not using `ElementwiseTensorProduct`:
+The functions below are more efficient versions not using `e3nn.o3.ElementwiseTensorProduct`:

 .. rubric:: Details